StackTipsStackTips

 IDE (Integrated Development Environment)

-For Java-based Spring Boot applications, we have several IDE options available:
+For Spring Boot application development, we have several IDE options available:

 I prefer IntelliJ IDEA, as it stands out as one of the most advanced and widely used IDEs for Java developers.
-If you haven't installed it yet, you can download the Community Edition of IntelliJ here
+If you haven't installed it yet, you can download the Community Edition of IntelliJ here.
+Throughout this course, screenshots and instructions will reference IntelliJ IDEA, but everything shown works the same way in VSCode or Eclipse.

 Choosing the Right Build Tools: Maven vs. Gradle